Virtual Dating Help: Profile Review & Feedback (Photo Analysis, Written Bio & Messaging, Wardrobe Advice, Dating App Strategy)

 - Dating history (where do you struggle?
 Likes, matches, 1st dates, getting 2nd dates).
 What apps have you used?
 For how long?
 Profile re-starts, duplicate account, paid subscriptions.

 All this information is confidential.
+Please be specific, use examples or review process can be delayed.
 Contact me today for your online dating profile critique.

-Critiques done over email, phone or voice chat.
+Critiques done over email, phone or video chat (Google Hangouts, Skype etc.).

 About Eddie Hernandez

 Eddie Hernandez is a professional photographer specializing in natural, candid online dating photos.
 Featured in the SFGate, ABC7News, East Bay Express, Salon; contributor to Good Men Project, Plenty Of Fish and Meddle.
 In addition to photos, he provides guidance around app choice, bio optimization, messaging techniques, wardrobe advice and date ideas. https://eddie-hernandez.com/contact/

 For other helpful online dating tips check out my blog for more helpful advice: https://eddie-hernandez.com/blog/